Crab Cakes with Homemade Cocktail Sauce are easy to make!

-Crab Cakes with Cocktail Sauce are one of my culinary obsessions!
 I experimented with many versions until I created the one that was perfect.
-I like them to have as little filler as possible so you can really taste the sweet crab flavor.
+This one has as little filler as possible so you can really taste the sweet crab flavor.

-Make your own at home, so there isn’t a lot of filler in these patties, just the delicious taste of crab!
+Making your own at home is easy and guarantees that there is just a little filler and the delicious taste of crab!
 The same idea goes into our homemade cocktail sauce with just 5 basic ingredients.

 How to make Crab Cakes: